jonasblasques/data-engineering-zoomcamp-notes/3_Data-Warehouse/README.md

 ## Creating a partitioned table

 First, let's create a non-partitioned table.
-This will help us see the performance improvements once we partition our data
+This will help us see the performance improvements once we partition our data.

-from our external database, let's create a **non-partitioned** table by directly copying all its content to a table called yellow_trip_data_non_partitioned.
+From our external table, let's create a **non-partitioned** table by directly copying all its content to a table called yellow_trip_data_non_partitioned.

 Let's run this query: